 The Datalab is a secure environment and you cannot remove data, tables, graphs, etc without (1) applying confidentialisation in accordance with SNZ’s rules, and (2) having it checked by SNZ checkers.

-Important: There is a 2-week turnaround for checking and releasing Phase 2 outputs (for release to the general public) from the datalab.
+Important: There is a 5 working day turnaround for checking and releasing outputs from the datalab.
 If you need some numbers, graphs or tables for a presentation or report, you need to plan ahead.

 The process for confidentialising and releasing datalab outputs is described in the Microdata Output Guide.
 If you have any questions, don’t be afraid to ask the microdata access team.
 SNZ has the right to revoke your datalab access if you break the rules, so it is in your interests to make sure you are following them correctly.